 Creative Victoria’s funding programs have continued with some modifications where possible in the circumstances, especially in relation to support for international travel and public gatherings.
 We note that some projects may need to change given the current public health measures.
 We will accept changes to deliverables, KPIs and delivery platforms.
 Please contact program staff to discuss your project.

-Further opportunities focused on the music sector are also in the pipeline following the announced of a $4 million Music Industry Support Package.
-We will publish information on future funding rounds and new opportunities on our website and via our digital channels, please keep in touch by subscribing to our eNews and following us on social media.
+We will continue to publish information on future funding rounds and new opportunities on our website and via our digital channels, please keep in touch by subscribing to our eNews and following us on social media.

-See our Grants and Support page for information on our grants programs that are now open for applications or opening soon.
+See our Grants and Support page for information on our suite of grants programs.

 Organisations funded through the Organisations Investment, Regional Partnerships and Major Performing Arts programs will continue to receive their funding, regardless of any changes and disruptions to their activities.
 This funding is secure through to June 2021, December 2021 or June 2022 depending on the agreements.
 The funding agreements for organisations that receive operational funding as special initiatives will also be honoured.